Investing in education and driving development

 Bridging the education gap

-Supporting access to and improving the quality of education can bridge the huge gap between the offer and the demand.
-Education finance promotes the sustainable provision of education financing capital to public and private sector institutions parents of students and students themselves.
+Impact investing has a role to play in expanding educational opportunities for children and young adults across the developing world.
+Supporting access to and improving the quality of education can bridge the huge gap in educational supply and demand.
+By financing education, investors can promote the sustainable provision of education financing capital to public and private sector institutions, parents of students, and students themselves.